Quitlox/dotfiles/private_dot_config/exact_ansible/README.md

 - `ansible-playbook maintenance-dotfiles.yml -l '<host>'`
     - Installs the dotfiles repository on the target host.
+    - Note: You may need to restart in order for starship to be able to load.

 ## TODO

 /etc/udev/rules.d/99-wacom.rules
 ~/.config/systemd
 - Atuin: Server out of sync and misconfigured
+- chezmoi repo set to ssh
+STARSHIP